In this guide

 5 ways sequencing risk affects your retirement

-1. Less money in your account when you retire
+1. Less money in super when you retire

-If your super account experiences a run of poor investment returns when you’re close to retirement and your nest egg is at its largest, you are likely to have less savings in your super account than you planned when retirement day rolls around.
+If your super account experiences a run of poor investment returns when you’re close to retirement and your nest egg is at its largest, you are likely to have less super than you planned when retirement day rolls around.

 2. More investment risk required

-When you’re close to retirement, there’s less time for your super account to recover from a loss, compared to someone who has just starting saving.
-With less time available to rebuild your savings, you may feel compelled to take more investment risk to try and recoup your losses.
+When you’re close to retirement, there’s less time for your super account balance to recover from a loss, compared to someone who has just started saving.
+As a result, you may feel compelled to take more investment risk to try and recoup your losses.

 3. Enforced changes to your retirement plans

-If investment returns are negative just before you plan to retire, you may be forced to delay retirement.
-This has occurred several times in recent years, with investment market volatility due to both the GFC and the COVID-19 pandemic eating away at many pre-retiree’s nest eggs.
+If investment returns are negative just before you plan to stop working, you may be forced to delay your retirement.
+Investment volatility due to the GFC and the COVID-19 pandemic reduced the retirement savings of many pre-retirees and they found they needed to continue working for longer than they had originally planned.

-A significant market correction during early retirement may even force you to return to work to rebuild your savings.
+A significant market correction during early retirement can also force you to return to work to rebuild your savings.
 At the very least, you may need to reduce your spending, forgo travel or make different lifestyle choices.

 4. Less money invested during retirement

-With less money in your super account at retirement, you will have a reduced amount invested and earning compound returns in future.
-This can have a substantial impact as investment returns play a major role in funding your retirement.
-Some estimates are as much as 60% of every dollar of retirement income comes from the investment earnings you make in retirement.
+With less money in your super account when you retire, you will have a reduced amount invested and earning compound returns in future.
+Some estimates are as much as 60% of every dollar of retirement income comes from the investment earnings you make after you retire and start a super pension.

 5. Bigger chance of running out of money

-If you’re unlucky and investment returns are poor as you begin drawing down on your savings, your retirement balance is likely to run out faster.
-With less capital available, your risk of outliving your money increases.
+If you’re unlucky and investment returns are poor when you begin drawing down retirement income, your super is likely to run out faster.
+With less capital available, your risk of outliving your savings increases.